 Discovery Woods is a Montessori inspired and environmentally centered charter school that opened its doors to students the fall of 2011 for kindergarten through 5th grade.
 In 2012 we were able to expand through 6th grade.
-DW's enrollment has fluctuated through the years and we are hoping for a steady incline since the pandemic.
-We currently serve 102 students.
-DW also has a tuition based preschool option that currently serves 17 students.
+We currently serve 108 students.
+DW also has a tuition based preschool option that currently serves 20 students.
 We are dedicated to creating a high quality charter school where each child is respected as an individual and given the foundation to become a lifelong learner and responsible leader.
 Our facility location provides opportunities to explore the neighborhood park and Mississippi river as well as other field trip possibilities.